moises-dias/airflow-challenge/README.md

     - `postgres_database`

-Inside the Postgres database that you will connect to using the credentials stored in Airflow Variables, you need to create two tables as follows:
+Inside the Postgres database that you will connect using the credentials stored in Airflow Variables, you need to create two tables as follows:

 ```
 CREATE TABLE data_table (